reaper699/lisk-docs/BinaryInstall.md

 ## 4. Enable Secure Sockets Layer (SSL)

-**NOTE:** To complete this step you require a signed certificate (from a CA) and a public and private key pair.
+**NOTE:** To complete this step require a signed certificate (from a CA) and a public and private key pair.

 Stop the running Lisk node: